Correctional Services Diploma

 Students must achieve satisfactory performance in all field placement courses in accordance with the course learning outcomes and grading criteria.
 Field placement hours may include days, evenings and weekends.
 Students are required to arrange their own transportation for required field placement activities and any costs incurred for meals, travel and accommodation are the student’s responsibility.
 Students will require daily access to a vehicle for any practice experience not accessible through public transportation.
 Required field placements will generally be within a 150 kilometer radius of the MacEwan University site.

-Students cannot be in attendance at field placement agencies as a MacEwan University student except at times and locations authorized by the field placement course instructor for the course in which the student is currently enrolled.
+Students cannot attend field placement agencies as a MacEwan University student except at times and locations authorized by the field placement course instructor for the course in which the student is currently enrolled.
 Students must comply with the Work Integrated Learning policy regarding field placements.
 Students must have completed all prerequisite courses as well as all program and agency specific requirements prior to the start of any field placement course.
 In accordance with the Work Integrated Learning policy, the University reserves the right, at any point during a field placement, to remove a student from the placement for serious performance issues (i.e., engaging in behaviour that places a client and/or others at risk or that is contrary to the professional or safety requirements of the placement).
-In such cases and with the concurrence of the Dean, the student will be assigned a grade of F in the course.
-Although this decision may be appealed according to the Student Appeals policy, the student will not be permitted to remain in the field placement during the appeal.
+In such cases and in consultation with the Dean, the student will be assigned a grade of F in the course.
+For further information, refer to the Work Integrated Learning policy.

 Police Information Check